Kids thrive in well-defined boundaries.

 So- what can we do about it?
 Here’s what we did:

-I gave this “training lesson” one Monday night shortly after my baby was born, and here we are four months later… I still am enjoying the effects from the training and am SO happy we took the time to do it!
+I gave this “training lesson” one Monday night shortly after my baby was born.
+I am SO happy we took the time to do it!
 The boundaries in our home are now much clearer because of a little communication.

 I’ll jump right to it!
 Here is the lesson: